2023-2024 Self-Study for the Middle States Commission on Higher Education

 Co-Chairs, Standard II: Ethics and Integrity

-Shawnette Shearin, Director of Budget and Contracts
+Shawnette Shearin, Director, Budget & Contracts

 Co-Chairs, Standard III: Design and Delivery of the Student Learning Experience